EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * xyz - any COSE map label that can identify a public key
 * ID_U - identifier for the public key of Party U
 * EXT_3 - application defined extensions
-* Cert_U - The end-entity certificate of Party U encoded as a bstr
+* Cert_U - The end-entity certificate of Party U

 ### Party U Processing of Message 3 {#asym-msg3-procU}